mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 This study, guided by DBR and CHAT frameworks,  embraces an authentic and ecological approach to research.
 The motivation for embedding pedagogical interventions within a real-world CGD&P learning environment, is to produce findings are contextually valid and socially relevant.

-### Dual Role research and facilitator and resulting challenges and opportunities

-Driven by my dual role as a researcher and learning facilitator the process described here incorporates both research methodology and an overall structure of the evolving learning design.

-While my dual role presented challenges, such as balancing intervention with observation and mitigating positionality biases, it also created opportunities for deep engagement and pedagogical innovation.
-This dual role enables the exploration of tensions and contradictions in CGD&P while ensuring that pedagogical interventions evolve dynamically alongside participant needs.

-Work on bias, or needs of the research process, addressed particularly by Cole in 5thD work.

-Each data gathering session was also a 2 hour workshop with varied participants with diverse learning needs requiring planning and delivery.

 ### General utility  (Rich descriptions & holistic data collection)